Canada–United States sports rivalries: Men's

-No team other than Canada or the US has ever won the World Lacrosse Championship.
-The US has ten championships, and Canada has three.
+No team other than Canada or the United States has ever won the World Lacrosse Championship.
+The United States has eleven championships, and Canada has three.

 Rugby Union

 Men's

 Both countries are middle-of-pack internationally in rugby union, and therefore closely matched.
-Canada's first win in an international "test match" was against the USA in 1977.
+Canada's first win in an international "test match" was against the United States in 1977.
 The teams formerly faced each other in the regional PARA Pan American Championship and Churchill Cup, and still do in the Pan American Games and Americas Rugby Championship.

 Wheelchair

 Men's

 The rivalry between the two teams was the subject of an Oscar-nominated 2005 documentary film Murderball.